simonvh/fluff/README.md

 Plotting is handled by the excellent [matplotlib](http://matplotlib.sourceforge.net/) library, several image formats are supported (SVG, Postscript, PDF, PNG).

 Fluff makes heavy use of [HTseq](http://www-huber.embl.de/users/anders/HTSeq/) and indexed [BAM files](http://samtools.sourceforge.net/) for speed and easy of use.
 Due to the indexing, the fluff scripts can be quick, even when working with large files.
-While [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1) files can also be used, this will be much slower.
+Currently, [BED](http://genome.ucsc.edu/FAQ/FAQformat.html#format1) files are not supported.

 Prerequisites
 -------------